 Our 300sf spring fed pond is set in a dramatic natural setting and perfect for swimming, but if you feel like going to an outdoor swimming pool, there’s the Catskill Valley Pool in the nearby town of Athens.

 You’re welcome to use the public tennis courts of Coxsackie or you might enjoy a round of mini-golf on 9W while trying one of the 26 delicious ice cream flavors served at Tom’s next door.

 If you feel like watching a movie we have a flat screen TV with a Netflix account or you might like to see the latest flic at the charming Drive-In Theatre on 9W.

 There’s a beautiful horseback riding farm in an idyllic setting within 5min from us.
-For more details go to (website hidden)
+For more details go to http://willowcreekequine.com

 If you’re interested in historic places don’t miss out on a tour through the Broncks House and Museum.
 It’s in walking distance and one of the oldest houses in America.
 Our library has books about all the historic places in the Hudson Valley, Olana across the river at the Rip van Wrinkle Bridge or Clermont on 9E are just a few other beautiful mansions to visit within 1/2 hours drive.

-Across the river there’s the town of Hudson, famous for some of the most eclectic antique shops in the country.
+For antiquing around the corner we recommend the Coxsackie Antique Center on 9W showcasing the wares of 100 local dealers and across the river is the town of Hudson, famous for some of the most eclectic antique shops in the country.
 A stroll along picturesque Warren Street takes you to dozens of shops ranging from high-end stores with fine period pieces to unique little boutiques.
 There are also some nice restaurants.
-My personal favorites are the Swoon Kitchenbar and DABA.
+My personal favorites are the Swoon Kitchenbar and Crimson and Sparrow.